axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 ### Confirmation time

-Confirmation time is the time elapsed between the moment a [transaction](#transaction) is submitted to the network and the time it is finally recorded into a confirmed block.
+Confirmation time is the period between when a [transaction](#transaction) is submitted to the network and when it is recorded in a confirmed block.
 It represents the total time a user has to wait until their transaction gets collected and confirmed by a validator node.

-After a transaction is included in a block by a validator, the block needs to be validated by the other nodes on the network.
-When the block is confirmed to be valid, the transaction is considered to have a single confirmation, meaning that each new block that is mined on top of that represents another confirmation.
+In many blockchains (including Ronin), validators typically prioritize the chain with the highest total difficulty.
+A block is considered confirmed when it reaches a sufficient depth and becomes irreversible.
+Consequently, transactions contained within a confirmed block are immutable and cannot be altered or reversed.

-On Ronin, it takes 15 confirmations to consider a transacton final, which is approximately 45 seconds.
+Ronin requires 15 confirmations to consider a transaction final, which is approximately 45 seconds.

 ### Consensus mechanism